 Rising 9th Grade students should read three books, choosing at least one of their nonfiction and fiction selections from the lists below.
 Students should also watch at least one movie from the list below.
 Book shopping lists on Amazon (Nonfiction & Fiction) have also been created for your convenience.
-A printable list, which will also be made available at local Barnes & Noble bookstores (Lehigh Valley Mall and Center Valley locations) in the near future, can be found here.
+A printable list, which will also be made available at local Barnes & Noble bookstores (Lehigh Valley Mall, Center Valley. and Bethlehem) locations) in the near future, can be found here.

 Rising 10th Grade students should read Paulo Coelho’s fiction novel, The Alchemist.
 Students are also expected to read at least two more books, one of which should be nonfiction and one published in 2018-2019.